Turkmenistan Cuisine

 The Turkmens have a special love for national pies such as ishlekli (meat pie), gutab (thin dough stuffed with greens), fitchi (mutton pie), etli-chorek (bread stuffed with meat) and various flatbreads.

-Turkmenistan national cuisine is rich in fish dishes, a feature which distinguishes it from nearly all other Central Asian states.
+Turkmenistan cuisine is rich in fish dishes, a feature which distinguishes it from nearly all other Central Asian states.
 Various stews, kebabs, dumplings, soups and even pilaf are made from fish and are particularly prominent in local Caspian Sea cuisine.

 Mention must also be made of Turkmen melons, which are famous far beyond the country's borders.